avanwouwe/citadel-browser-agent/docs/config/logging-reporting.md

 The special log level `NEVER` is used to disable logging.

 # URL masking
-In order to minimize the amount of personal data, Citadel masks URLs of events unless the information is strictly necessary:
+In order to minimize the amount of personal data, Citadel masks URLs of events unless the information is strictly necessary, such as:
 * if the host is part of the protected scope
 * if the event is of `maskUrlevel` or higher (by default set to `WARN`)
 * if the host has been explicitly been exempted from masking (by placing it in the `domain.unhash` list)